jonnonz1/nz-statute-book/acts/public/2011/auditor-regulation-act-2011.md

     (ii) meeting the prescribed minimum standards; or (iii) being required to comply with the requirements referred to in section 12(1)(c); and (b) includes any change that may be prescribed.
-(3) Every person who fails to comply with this section commits an offence and is liable on summary conviction to a fine not exceeding $10,000.
+(3) Every person who fails to comply with this section commits an offence and is liable on conviction to a fine not exceeding $10,000.

 **Licence details to be sent to Registrar**